 After chapel on Wednesdays, we regularly share a complimentary meal together during Community Lunch.

-Other social highlights typically occur around Christmas and Graduation Weekend.
+Other ABC social events typically occur around Christmas and graduation weekend.

-Team building opportunities exist as students travel in groups to serve with churches or other ministry organizations.
+Team-building opportunities exist as students travel in groups to serve with churches or other ministry organizations.